 How to Measure Inventory Performance with Inventory Management Metrics

-Calculating how fast the inventory is moving provides valuable insight on how efficiently the inventory is being managed.
-While having sufficient stock on hand is crucial to keep your supply chain going smoothly, purchasing and storing stock incur corresponding costs.
+Calculating how fast the inventory is moving provides valuable insight into how efficiently it is managed.
+While having sufficient stock on hand is crucial to keep your supply chain moving smoothly, purchasing and storing items generate also generate costs.
 Optimizing inventory levels keeps a healthy balance between managing costs and maintaining enough inventory to sustain operations.

 It’s important to measure how your business operates, in order to create more transparency into profits over time.
 If you are coming up with a KPI strategy from scratch, it can be daunting to know exactly which inventory management metrics to assess for your business.

 For example, if you own a hardware store, you might first consider measuring whether you have enough stock items on hand to meet the needs of customers.
 However, let’s say you want to understand the availability of your items.
 A different metric, such as sell-through rate, could give you a better sense of the percentage of units sold, compared to available units.

 We recommend identifying the key functions of your business to determine the best inventory performance metrics to adopt for your business.
 First, look at what value your business brings to customers.